theappbusiness/ConfigGenerator/README.md

 ```

 The best way to support multiple environments is to define a separate scheme for each one.
-Then add the relevant target as an external build step for each scheme ensuring that 'Parallelize Build' is disabled.
+Then add the relevant target as an external build step for each scheme.

 Please refer to the example project included in the repository for further guidance.